SohailSaghar/pykkp/README.md

 Goal is to train a neural network with tetris data \
 Things to do:
 - Scrape games and transform it into readable game instructions ✔
+  - messy data!
+Some people are doing 10 PC which needs to be filtered away.
 - Create a version of tetris in python suited for 40L sprint, that can take instructions.
   - Board with methods:
     - Print board ✔